One Day in Venice: Best Itinerary, Map, Tips & Guide

 All’ Arco

-Head to All’ Arco for lunch, this is a tiny restaurant with only three tables, but you can eat standing up outside and they offer an amazing selection of meat and fish cicchetti.
+Head to All’ Arco for lunch.
+This tiny restaurant has only three tables, but you can eat standing up outside and they offer an amazing selection of meat and fish cicchetti.

 Boccadargento

-Boccadargento is a wonderful restaurant off the beaten track serving authentic Venitian food.
-They don’t have a website but I can tell you from personal experience the food is excellent and the service great.
+Boccadargento is a wonderful restaurant off the beaten track that serves authentic Venitian food.
+They don’t have a website, but I can tell you from personal experience that the food is excellent and the service great.

 Osteria Alla Fresca

-Osteria Alla Fresca is another wonderful traditional Venetian restaurant, with a great price point to boot.
-Head to this small osteria away from all the crowds and tourists and sit under a canopy of vines and enjoy the wonderfully fresh food.
+Osteria Alla Fresca is another wonderful traditional Venetian restaurant, and it has a great price point to boot.
+Head to this small osteria away from all the crowds and tourists, sit under a canopy of vines and enjoy the wonderfully fresh food.

 Osteria Giorgione Da Masa

-If you feel like something slightly different, then Osteria Giorgione Da Masa could be the place for you.
-A fusion of Japanese and Venetian cuisines, that includes ramen and cicchetti.
-There is also a very reasonably priced tasting menu, which can be made allergen and gluten-free if requested before ordering.
+If you’re looking for something slightly different, Osteria Giorgione Da Masa could be the place for you.
+It’s a fusion of Japanese and Venetian cuisines, including ramen and cicchetti.
+There is also a very reasonably priced tasting menu, which can be made allergen—and gluten-free if requested before ordering.

 If you want some expert guidance in Venetian food, eat your way around Venice on a tasting tour of some of the city’s eateries with a foodie guide, and see historical monuments along the way!